Category Archives: Karl Swenson

 Weld and Ann-Margret are extremely one-note characters and opposites (good girl and bad girl) with little development.
 Malden is the moral compass of the film but otherwise has little importance to do.

 Interestingly, Norman Jewison replaced original director Sam Peckinpah shortly after filming began.
-He described The Cincinnati Kid as his “ugly duckling” film that enabled him to transition from the light films he had previously been making and take on more serious films and subjects.
+He described The Cincinnati Kid as his “ugly duckling” film that enabled him to transition from the light films he previously made and take on more serious films and subjects.

-Cinema lovers know that he directed the 1971 masterpiece Fiddler on the Roof, a completely different film altogether.
+Cinema lovers know he directed the 1971s Fiddler on the Roof, a completely different film.

 I also wonder, knowing Peckinpah’s brilliant work, if he would have made The Cincinnati Kid darker and more violent.

-Though I have not seen it my understanding is that The Hustler (1961) is a similar-themed and better-made film.
+Though I have not seen it I understand that The Hustler (1961) is a similar-themed and better-made film.

 The Sword in the Stone-1963